The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Limiting depth and limiting redshift

 Red-sequence model calibration errors (see Section \ref{sec:redseq}) propagate to biases in the photometric cluster redshifts (see Section \ref{sec:redshift_bias}).
 We have measured this bias and provide corrected photometric redshifts $z_{\lambda,{\rm corr}}$ (see Equation (\ref{eq:zlambdacorr})) and corresponding uncertainties.
 These corrections are small at low redshifts but become increasingly important at $z\gtrsim0.8$.
 In particular, the formal uncertainties underestimate the real uncertainties significantly at $z\gtrsim0.8$.

-\section{Limiting Depth and Limiting Redshift}
+\section{Limiting depth and limiting redshift}

 To minimize the number of spurious sources, it is necessary to know whether the local survey depth is sufficiently deep.
 This information is stored in depth maps.
-The sky position-dependent depth is estimated via a parametric model \citep{Rykoff2015aa} that uses the galaxy magnitudes and uncertainties in the LS.
+The sky position-dependent depth was estimated via a parametric model \citep{Rykoff2015aa} that uses the galaxy magnitudes and uncertainties in the LS.
 The limiting magnitude is defined by that of a galaxy with a detection confidence of 10$\sigma$, that is, its measured flux has a signal-to-noise ratio of 10.
 These limits vary across the sky and for different filter bands.
 Depth maps store this information in the HEALPix format \citep{Gorski2005aa}.
-We use a spatial resolution of \texttt{NSIDE}=4096, which corresponds to an area of $~\sim1\arcmin\times1\arcmin$ per pixel.
-If a heal pixel contains an insufficient number of galaxies for the model to converge, the depth is approximated by recursively expanding out to the next largest pixel in the nested scheme until it does.
+We used a spatial resolution of \texttt{NSIDE}=4096, which corresponds to an area of $~\sim1\arcmin\times1\arcmin$ per pixel.
+If a heal pixel contained an insufficient number of galaxies for the model to converge, the depth was approximated by recursively expanding out to the next largest pixel in the nested scheme until it did.

-One depth map is created for each filter band and for each of the LS DR10 south and LS DR9 north survey parts (see Figure \ref{fig:depthmaps}).
-Their spatial coverage is similar but not identical.
-Therefore, we set all heal pixels to empty which are also empty in at least one of the depth maps used in each \eromapper run.
+One depth map was created for each filter band and for each of the LS DR10 south and LS DR9 north survey parts (see Figure \ref{fig:depthmaps}).
+The spatial coverage for the different filter bands is similar but not identical.
+Therefore, we set all heal pixels to empty which were also empty in at least one of the depth maps used in each \eromapper run.
 The resulting $z$-band depth map for the $grz$ filter band combination is shown in Figure \ref{fig:footprint}.
 The top panel refers to the LS DR10 south and the bottom panel refers to the LS DR9 north.